 Influencer marketing is still very new, and the landscape is evolving rapidly.
-Keep reading to learn more about how you can begin experimenting with influencer marketing for your business, and how to go about finding influencers for your brand.
+Keep reading to learn more about how you can begin experimenting with influencer marketing for your business, review influencer marketing 101 and why it matters, and finally learn the exact steps to go about finding influencers for your brand.

 Instagram currently has 8 million business profiles, plus 1 million active advertisers every month.
 When the social media platform made those announcements in late March, they had also seen 120 million users visit a website, get directions or otherwise contact a brand within a one-month time period.

 This alone is a massive opportunity for brands to reach the right people, drive awareness, clicks, and sales.